jrochkind/attr_json/README.md

 ```

 **GUESS WHAT?** You can **QUERY** nested structures with `jsonb_contains`,
 using a dot-keypath notation, even through arrays as in this case.
+Your specific
+defined `json_attribute` types determine the query and type-casting.

 ```ruby
 MyModel.jsonb_contains("my_labels.hello.lang" => "en").to_sql